MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wsk/nc-wsk-pfn_wsk_get_name_info.md

+#### NI_DGRAM

+Indicates that the service is a datagram service.
+This flag is necessary for the few services
+       that provide different port numbers for UDP and TCP service.

+#### NI_NAMEREQD

+Indicates that a host name that cannot be resolved by DNS results in an error.

+#### NI_NOFQDN

+Results in a local host having only its Relative Distinguished Name (RDN) returned in the
+       <i>NodeName</i> parameter.

+#### NI_NUMERICHOST

+Indicates that the function returns the numeric form of the host name instead of its name, a
+       reverse DNS lookup.
+The numeric form of the host name is also returned if the host name cannot be resolved by DNS.

+#### NI_NUMERICSERV

+Indicates that the function returns the port number of the service instead of its name.
+Also, if
+       a host name is not found for an IP address (127.0.0.2, for example), the host name is returned as the IP address.

 ### -param OwningProcess [in, optional]

 [in] An optional pointer to the process from which the function retrieves the security context.